librz/how-to-bash/cookbook.md

 fi
 ```

-2. store output of a command/script in a variable, print it when it's successful(exit code 0)
+2. store output of a command/script in a variable, print it when it's successful, quit when it failed

 ```console
 if ! result=$(bash /path/to/another/script.sh); then